 I hope the crash hasn’t already come for you.

-Before you set a budget, you should have certain church budget guidelines in place—goals, restrictions, financial specialists, and a financial philosophy.
-Without these things, your budget will be like a new car with no destination—all the potential in the world, no ability to benefit from it.
+Before you set a church budget, you should have certain church budget guidelines in place—goals, restrictions, financial specialists, and a financial philosophy.
+Without these things, your church budget will be like a new car with no destination—all the potential in the world, no ability to benefit from it.

 Arnold Schwarzenegger once said:

 “If you’re training for nothing, you’re wasting your effort.”

 If you don’t have a vision, no amount of motivation or planning in the world will help you succeed.
 It will be impossible.

 If you’re struggling financially as a church, ask yourself honestly:

 “Do we have any serious goals for our church?”